 Posted ago

 The average Dutch general practitioner sees about 15 children with persistent fatigue per year.
-Thus far, there are no guidelines for blood tests in children with persistent fatigue in general practice.
-At the moment, we are analyzing the current management of children with fatigue in primary care, focusing on diagnostic blood tests, using primary care registration data.
+Despite this, there are still no guidelines for blood testing in children with persistent fatigue in general practice.
+Currently, using primary care registration data, we are analyzing the management of children with fatigue in primary care, focusing on the use of diagnostic blood tests.